Food Technologies Give Consumers Plenty to Chew On

 Though relatively few people have shifted to online food technologies so far, the sheer size of the food market means there is ample room for growth among companies in this space.

-The percentages of people who have moved their consumer food habits to the online space range from roughly 10% for online takeout to 2% for online groceries, according to a recent report by Raymond James Equity Research.
+The percentages of people who have moved their consumer food habits to the online space range from roughly 10% for online takeout to 2% for online groceries, according to a report by Raymond James Equity Research.
 But younger consumers are more willing to enter the online food space and will be key drivers.

 Here, we’ll examine four subsectors of food technology.

 The most proven food technology model is online takeout, with Raymond James research estimating 10% of the market is online.
-Takeout marketplaces, including companies such as Grubhub and UberEats, take advantage of network effects, a fragmented supplier base and a transaction-based payment model, with transaction take rates in the 10-15% range.
+Takeout marketplaces, including companies such as Grubhub and UberEats, take advantage of network effects, a fragmented supplier base and a transaction-based payment model, with transaction take rates in the 10 to 15% range.
 Attractive financials include roughly 75% gross margins, low capital requirements and small sales forces.
 In the survey, 64% of participants ages 18-29 preferred online takeout to ordering by phone call.

 A recent phenomenon, meal-kit services such as Blue Apron and HelloFresh deliver fresh, pre-portioned ingredients to consumers’ homes.
 These services offer convenience (no planning, lists or shopping), the chance to try new foods, and the potential to eat healthier.
 As an added bonus, far less food is wasted because ingredients are precisely measured.
 Growth in this space has been robust, though recent reports suggest it is slowing and that retention rates are a concern.
 With plenty of competitors in this space, Raymond James expects the market to consolidate.
 And with operating margins similar to traditional retail companies – in the sub-10% range – investors likely will want to see higher gross volume sales, with Blue Apron, HelloFresh and Plated the largest at present in this developing space.